Jason Altmire: Later career

 In January 2013, Altmire began work as a lobbyist and public relations executive for the health insurance company Florida Blue.
 During his time there, he worked to implement of the Affordable Care Act in Florida.
 In 2015, he was appointed chairman of the Florida Blue Foundation, the philanthropy associated with Florida's Blue Cross Blue Shield Company.
 In August 2017, he left the company in order to promote his book, Dead Center: How Political Polarization Divided America And What We Can Do About It.
 In February 2019, Altmire was named a senior advisor to the health care consulting firm Avalere Health.
+In 2020, he was named president of Career Education Colleges and Universities, the national trade association representing private career schools.

 Since leaving office, Altmire has remained active in civic and national affairs, serving on several boards, including the U.S. Global Leadership Coalition, college football's Outback Bowl, and the board of trustees at Jacksonville University.
 In 2014, he was appointed by Florida Governor Rick Scott to serve on the state's business and economic development board.
+He is a fellow of the European Institute for International Law and International Relations.

 In 2019, he helped to author a report published by the Center for the Study of the Presidency and Congress, recommending reforms to the American political system.
-He also co-chairs the Advisory Board for the political reform group Unite America, and is a member of the Issue One ReFormers Caucus, a group of former members of Congress dedicated to civility in politics.
+He serves on the board of the political reform group Unite America and is a member of the Issue One ReFormers Caucus, a group of former members of Congress dedicated to civility in politics.